jungmannlab/picasso/docs/localize.rst

      Camera2:
      Camera3:

-Once there are several cameras present, Picasso will select the camera who``s name matches the Micro-Manager Metadata.
+Once there are several cameras present, Picasso will select the camera who's name matches the Micro-Manager Metadata.
 If no camera is found, the first one is automatically selected.

 3D-Calibration
 --------------